jaspector

 Any building, structure, or land use requiring occupancy must comply with Big Timber Zoning Ordinance and state building code; new buildings, additions, alterations; any project involving structural, electrical, mechanical, or plumbing work; projects not listed under Exempt Work

+Not all construction work requires a permit in Big Timber, MT.
 The following work is generally exempt: Farm or ranch buildings (not intended for human occupancy); Private storage buildings and garages; Sheds under 200 sq ft, 12 ft max height, respecting setbacks; Agricultural buildings on classified agricultural property, non-occupancy; Private homes and apartments with 4 or fewer units (not transient); Petroleum refineries and pulp/paper mills (office/shop buildings excepted); Mine buildings on mine sites (MCA Title 82, Ch 4); Internal remodeling only (no structural changes).
 Note: Confirm with City Planning (406-932-5470) that work meets Big Timber zoning and exemption criteria before proceeding without permit.
+When in doubt, confirm with the local building department before starting work.